YinJC/uk-tex-faq/FAQ-minxampl.md

----
-layout: page
-title: How to make a ''minimum example''
+# How to make a ''minimum example''
----

 [Our advice on asking questions](./FAQ-askquestion.html) suggests that you prepare a ''minimum example'' (also commonly known